-While some houseplants can be tricky to care for, there are plenty of easy houseplants to maintain.
+While some houseplants can be tricky to care for, there are plenty of easy houseplants to keep alive.
 These easy indoor houseplants tend to thrive in low light and moderate temperatures.
 They are also easy houseplants to keep alive because most of them can survive without much care or watering.
 While these indoor houseplants will still require a little bit of attention, they are generally the hardest to kill and the easiest to take care of.
 For those who are new to houseplants or just bad at keeping them alive, try one of these 10 easy houseplants for beginners.

 The pothos plant is one of the simplest houseplants to own.
 The pothos plant is a trailing vine that can grow up to 30 feet in length.
 It goes by many names, including golden pothos, silver vine, taro vine, devil’s vine, and devil’s ivy.
 Pothos are well known for their indoor air purifying qualities.
 They remove harmful chemicals in the air such as benzene and formaldehyde.